Economical, Business, and Financial Terms +

 (economics involves business and financial activities that show how people choose to use their limited resources (land, labor, and capital goods) to produce, exchange, and to consume goods and services)

-A periodic summary of difference between a nation's total payments to foreign countries and its receipts from them.
+A periodic summary of difference between a nation's total payments to foreign countries and its receipts from them: The balance of payments is the difference between the money that a country spends on imports and the money received from exports.

-The difference in value between a nation's imports and its exports.
+The difference in monetary value between a nation's imports and its exports: The balance of trade of a country is good and profitable when the exports surpass its imports.

 boondoggle (s) (noun), boondoggles (pl)